-In a pandemic context, our infrastructure was adapted and an appointment system for branch service was implemented.
+In a pandemic context, the Bank's infrastructure was adapted and an appointment system for branch service was implemented.
 Based on the appointment system, we have been able to anticipate customer service and provide digital tools to resolve customer concerns or transactions without the need to go to the branch.

 In 2020, the COVID-19 pandemic led us to shift more than 2,100 employees to work from their homes.
-To make this feasible, we have them the necessary tools to access our cloud-based information and to communicate through video conferencing platforms.
+To make this feasible, we have them the necessary tools to access the Bank's cloud-based information and to communicate through video conferencing platforms.

 In 2021, we continued with the implementation of the new Customer Service Model in more than 200 branches to enable the self-management of aftersales transactions.
 The new customer service model contemplates a digital experience assisted by an educator who acts when required.
+In 2021, we sought to offer new self-management functionalities through Operaciones Simples (Simple Operations) in the Bank's portal.

-We continue to advance in the implementation of digital solutions, incorporating operations and services to provide a better experience to customers in all segments, both for their self-management and remote virtual operations, as well as to simplify their face-to-face operations.
-In 2021, we seek to offer new self-management functionalities through Simple Operations in the Bank's portal.
-Our goal is to position ourselves with the best offer in digital services and promote a channel migration strategy focused on the best experience for our customers.
+In 2022, we continued to advance in the implementation of digital solutions, incorporating operations and services to provide a better experience to customers in all segments, both for their self-management and remote virtual operations, as well as to simplify their face-to-face operations.
+Within this framework, the role of communications and customer training is key to achieve the changes towards digitalization.